vivirodrigues/RL_Routing/description.md

 Both weighted and unit reward methods perform similarly, achieving a value of more than 800 as the mean reward when N0 equals 1000.
 A difference from deterministic environment is that the mean of rewards when N0 600 is worst than other N0 values.
 However, N0 1000 is the best result for all reward methods and environments.

 The second experiment applies different values for discount factor $\gamma$ and $\varepsilon_{\textrm{min}}$, which are fixed during model's training.
 In this case, we do not use $\alpha$ and the $\varepsilon$ decays linearly from maximum until minimum value.
-The Figure bellow presents the unit reward and deterministic environment.
+Figure 6 presents the unit reward and deterministic environment.

 ![Alt text](figures/mc_unit_deterministic.png)
 <p>           Figure 6 - Cost, computational time and reward obtained in unit deterministic environment</p>

-According to the Figure, increasing the value of $\varepsilon_{\textrm{min}}$ also increases the mean of the cost metric, representing the route's total distance.
+According to Figure 6, increasing the value of $\varepsilon_{\textrm{min}}$ also increases the mean of the cost metric, representing the route's total distance.
 In this sense, it receives higher rewards in lower $\varepsilon_{\textrm{min}}$ values.
 In this perspective, it is more suitable to use the 0.1 value, which also performs better in computational time.
 Also, increasing the discount factor gamma ($\gamma$) performs better on cost, computational time, and reward metrics.
-The unit deterministic model's behavior is similar to the unit stochastic, as shown in the Figure below.
+The unit deterministic model's behavior is similar to the unit stochastic, as shown in Figure 7.

 ![Alt text](figures/mc_unit_stochastic.png)
 <p>           Figure 7 - Cost, computational time and reward obtained in unit stochastic environment</p>

-In the stochastic environment, the model performs better when it implements low values of minimum epsilon (between 0 and 1) and high values of the discount factor gamma < 1.
+In the stochastic environment, the model performs better when it implements low values of minimum epsilon (between 0 and 1) and high values of the discount factor $gamma < 1$.
 There is no significant difference between deterministic and stochastic environments using unit reward.
-The weighted reward had more differences, which is shown in the Figure below.
+The weighted reward had more differences, which is shown in Figure 8.

 ![Alt text](figures/mc_weighted_deterministic.png)
 <p>           Figure 8 - Cost, computational time and reward obtained in weighted deterministic environment</p>

 The route cost of weighted deterministic model do not have many variations, but the rewards are higher on low values of minimum epsilon, which indicates a better performance.
-Besides, the rewards have stabilized between 0.5 and 0.99 values, but the mean cost is lower on 0.9 gamma value, which represents a route with few nodes (shortest).
-This behavior is similat to weighted stochastic environment, as the figure below shows.
+Besides, the rewards have stabilized between 0.5 and 0.99 values, but the mean cost is lower on $0.9$ gamma value, which represents a route with few nodes (shortest).
+This behavior is similat to weighted stochastic environment, as Figure 9 shows.

 ![Alt text](figures/mc_weighted_stochastic.png)
 <p>           Figure 9 - Cost, computational time and reward obtained in weighted stochastic environment</p>

-According to the Figure, the best gamma value for the experiment is 0.9, as it achieves the higher reward mean value with lower route distance cost and a low computational time.
+According to Figure 9, the best gamma value for the experiment is 0.9, as it achieves the higher reward mean value with lower route distance cost and a low computational time.
 Despite the values of the minimum epsilon do not demonstrate significant differences on the results, the lower values are better the values close to 1.
 The weighted reward models minimizes the mean rewards of the obteined routes, which indicates that less routes reached the target then unit reward models.

 ### Generalization

 We implemented an experiment for analyse the generalization of the policy obtained in model's training on Monte Carlo.
 In this case, we consider a unique sorce and target during training, but we try to reach target from each sorce of the network using the deterministic policy.
-Then, the Figure 10 shows the results for unit reward and deterministic environment.
+Then, Figure 10 shows the results for unit reward and deterministic environment.

 ![Alt text](figures/mc_unit_deterministic1_generalization.png)
 <p>           Figure 10 - Nodes that reached target and route cost relation with optimal cost in unit deterministic environment</p>